Swimming Pool Accidents in Maryland | What You Need to Know

 • Failing to tell all guests that there is no safe diving area, or where the safe diving area is located

-• Failing to ensure all children swimming are either tall enough to stand or are wearing proper floatation devices
+• Failing to ensure that all children swimming are either tall enough to stand or are wearing proper floatation devices

-• Failing to supervise small children in the pool, or leaving them unattended
+• Failing to supervise small children in the pool or leaving them unattended

 If your accident was due to any of the above examples of negligence, you may be entitled to recover compensation.